BryanGrandon/Frontend-Notes/frontend/javascript/README.md

 > [!TIP]
 > While classes provide a familiar syntax, understanding prototypes helps you better grasp how JavaScript handles inheritance and object behavior under the hood.

 ---

+## ⚙️ Generator

+Generators are special functions in JavaScript that allow you to pause and resume execution, making them ideal for working with iterators and sequences of values.

+They implement the iterator protocol, which enables easy iteration using constructs like the for...of loop

+- function\*
+- yield

+> [!TIP]
+> Generators are useful for handling large data sets, creating custom iterators, and managing complex iteration logic in a clean and efficient way.

+---

+## 📦 Modules.

+Modules allow you to encapsulate code—such as variables, functions, and classes—inside separate files and expose only what is necessary to other parts of an application.
+This promotes better organization, reusability, and maintainability.

+- Export.
+- Import.

+> [!TIP]
+> Using modules helps avoid global scope pollution and makes large JavaScript projects easier to scale and maintain.

+---